Margaret MacLean: Life

+Awards

-MacLean was awarded the MBE in the 2010 Queen’s New Year Honours list.
+MacLean won an award from the American Thoracic Society in 2008 and a Royal Society Wolfson Research Merit Award in 2010.
+She was awarded the MBE in the 2010 Queen’s New Year Honours list.

 In 2013, MacLean was elected Fellow of The Royal Society of Edinburgh (FRSE) and received the British Pharmacological Society AstraZeneca Prize for Women in Pharmacology.
 In 2018, she was made a Fellow of the Academy of Medical Sciences (FMedSci) and was appointed Scottish Champion for the Academy of Medical Sciences for her efforts in science communication.
+MacLean featured in the Royal Society of Edinburgh's 2019 Women in Science in Scotland exhibition, which celebrated some of Scotland’s leading female scientists.